OGLE-TR-122: OGLE-TR-122B

 The smaller star, OGLE-TR-122B, is estimated to have a radius around 0.12 solar radii, or around 20% larger than Jupiter's, and a mass of around 0.1 solar masses, or approximately 100 times Jupiter's.
 This makes its average density approximately 50 times the Sun's or over 80 times the density of water.
 OGLE-TR-122b's mass is close to the lowest possible mass for a hydrogen-fusing star, estimated to be around 0.07 or 0.08 solar masses.
 The observed transit provides the first direct evidence for a star with a radius comparable to Jupiter's.

-Brightness «Dip» and Velocity Variations of OGLE-TR-122.